BIG-RAT/mobile_to_local/README.md

 ![alt text](https://github.com/BIG-RAT/mobile_to_local/blob/master/mtl_images/nameChange.png "nameChange")

-Note, for macOS 10.14 and above the user home directory will not be renamed when changing the shortname of the user due to privacy preference restrictions.
+Note, the user home directory will not be renamed when changing the shortname of the user due to privacy preference restrictions.

 To specify the type of local account to create and unbind the machine from Active Directory use the -userType and -unbind switches: